flexera-public/ldap-group-sync/README.md

 `PURGE_USERS` : Set to 'true' to remove user affiliations from RightScale for users that are no longer members of an LDAP group.
 Possible Values: true, false
 Default Value: false

+## License
+The LDAP Group Sync source code is subject to the MIT license, see the [LICENSE](./LICENSE) file.